donedgardo/blog/content/blog/top-10-attitudes-and-actions-unprofesional-developers-make.md

 path: /top-10-attitudes-unprofessional-developers-make
 date: 2023-02-03T01:22:55.506Z
 title: "The Importance of Professionalism in the Software Industry: Lessons Learned from a Decade in the Field"
+description: "Are you a software developer looking to improve your professionalism?
+Learn about the attitudes and actions you should avoid to become a more professional developer with these tips."
 featuredImage: ../assets/SkyRocket-100.jpg
 ---
 The software industry requires a high level of professionalism.
 However, as a developer, there are attitudes and actions that you